-- 6. The Relevant Evidence is relevant to the contestation of the proposed worldwide class (i.e. all natural persons, regardless of where they live or have suffered a prejudice). - 7.
-Indeed, according to a long line of case law, global class action must be appropriate considering the criteria for authorization (notably the commonality of the issues) and consistent with the principle of proportionality considering the increased complexity of the litigation that may ensue, inter alia, due to the multiplicity of potentially applicable legal regimes. - 8.
-Petitioners do not contest that if a class action is authorized by this Court, it could be authorized in the name of a "national class" comprising natural persons residing throughout Canada (assuming of course that all other criteria of Article 575 C.C.P. are met, which is denied). - 9.
-As regards criterion (1°) of Article 575 C.C.P., this Court will at the authorization stage need to consider whether, given the worldwide nature of
+- 6. The Relevant Evidence is relevant to the contestation of the proposed worldwide class (i.e. all natural persons, regardless of where they live or have suffered a prejudice). - 7. (...)
+According to a long line of case law, global class action must be appropriate considering the criteria for authorization (notably the commonality of the issues) and consistent with the principle of proportionality considering the increased complexity of the litigation that may ensue, inter alia, due to the multiplicity of potentially applicable legal regimes. - 8. [...] - 9.
+As regards criterion (1°) of Article 575 C.C.P., this Court will at the authorization stage need to consider whether, given the worldwide nature of the class, "the recourses of the members raise identical, similar or related questions of law or fact" (on a prima facie basis). - 10.
+This implies that the Court will have to consider to what extent the multiplicity of the foreign legal regimes applicable to the claim of class members from various jurisdictions affects the commonality of the issues raised. - 11.
+The Court will also have to determine, on a prima facie basis: - a) whether the rights and interests of Foreign Members would be adequately protected if a world class were to be authorized; - b) whether authorizing a class action on behalf of a worldwide class would negatively affect the rights of class members residing in Québec [...]; and

-&lt;sup>1 Amended Application for authorization, page 3.
+1 Amended Application for authorization, page 3.